 - You should definitely visit the Olakaruvi Falls once you have visited the temple.
 It has magnificent beauty and its surroundings are splendid to look at.

-- The Lord Subhramanya Temple is located 34 km away from Kanyakumari and is dedicated to Lord Murugan who is the God of warfare and victory.
+- The Lord Subhramanya Temple is 34 km away from Kanyakumari and is for Lord Murugan who is the God of warfare and victory.

-- The Thanumaayan Temple known for its architectural splendour is a 17th century Hindu shrine in the Suchindrum town of Kanyakumari.
-It is also known as the Suchindrum Temple and Sthanumalayan Temple by locals.
+- The Thanumaayan Temple is another temple famous for its architectural splendour.
+It is a 17th century Hindu shrine in the Suchindrum town of Kanyakumari.
+It is also famous as the Suchindrum Temple and Sthanumalayan Temple.